 The JPAM editorial office is located at the University of Connecticut.
-The Editor-in-Chief is Kenneth Couch and Managing and Co-Editors are: Elizabeth Ananat, Dylan Conger, Jason Fletcher and Robert Kaestner.
+The Editor-in-Chief is Kenneth Couch and Managing and Co-Editors are: Sanya Carley, Charles Courtemanche, and Dahlia Rehmler.

-The topical co-editors of JPAM are: Robert Bifulco, Syracuse University; Elizabeth Grady, University of Southern California; Mark C. Long, University of Washington; Leonard M. Lopoo, Syracuse University; Michael Lovenheim, Cornell University, Matthew Potoski, University of California; Aseem Prakash, University of Washington; Kosali I. Simon, Indiana University; and Christian Zimmermann, Federal Reserve Bank of St. Louis.
+The topical co-editors of JPAM are: Robert Bifulco, Syracuse University; Marianne Bitler, University of California - Davis; Dylan Conger, George Washington University; Elizabeth Graddy, University of Southern California; Leonard M. Lopoo, Syracuse University; Michael Lovenheim, Cornell University, Matthew Potoski, University of California; Aseem Prakash, University of Washington; and Ron Zimmer, University of Kentucky.

-JPAM reviews and publishes articles under five categories: Feature Research Articles, Point/Counterpoint, Methods for Policy Analysis, Professional Practice, Policy Retrospectives, and Book Reviews.
-The section editor for Point/Counterpoint is Richard V. Burkhauser.
+JPAM reviews and publishes articles under five categories: Feature Research Articles, Point/Counterpoint, Methods for Policy Analysis, Professional Practice, Policy Retrospectives, as well as Book Reviews.
+The section editor for Point/Counterpoint is Theodore Joyce.
 The section editor for Methods for Policy Analysis is Burt S. Barnow.
 The section editor for Policy Retrospectives is Ingrid Gould-Ellen.
 Michael Shires is the editor of Book Reviews.
 All submissions should follow the JPAM style sheet

 JPAM content covers topics across the entire gamut of public policy interests, domestic and international.
 Any topic of broad interest to JPAM readers generally will be considered.

 Examples include: child welfare, child policy education, employment and training, family policy, health, housing and community development, welfare, immigration, international affairs, public finance, public management, regulation, science policy, environmental issues, and research methods (from data collection to analysis).